Alcohol and Native Americans: The Heff decision

-In 1905 the US Supreme Court overturned the 1904 conviction in Kansas of Albert Heff, who was convicted of selling two quarts of beer to an Indian, and was fined $200 and sentenced to four months in jail.
-The Supreme Court ruled that a Native American granted citizenship through the 1887 Dawes Act is immediately a citizen of the US and his state, and that the 1897 amendment to the Federal Indian Appropriations Act which banned the sale of alcohol to Indians, would not apply, as "regulation of liquor was a state police power and not subject to federal legislation."
+In 1905 the US Supreme Court overturned the 1904 conviction in Kansas of Albert Heff, who had been fined $200 and sentenced to four months in jail for selling two quarts of beer to an Indian.
+The Supreme Court ruled that a Native American granted citizenship through the 1887 Dawes Act is immediately a citizen of the US and his state, and that the 1897 amendment to the federal Indian Appropriations Act, which banned the sale of alcohol to Indians, would not apply, as "regulation of liquor was a state police power and not subject to federal legislation."
 The result was an immediate increase in the sale and consumption of alcohol in Native American communities.
 Lewis St. John, writing about the tribes of Washington State, says: The year following the Heff decision saw an increase of the liquor traffic among the Indians of Puget Sound undreamed-of before.
 It spelled almost absolute ruin and prostration for the Puyallup Indians.
 Other agencies report a similar striking increase in the amount of drunkenness, crime, and death and a marked lowering of moral standards and civilization.
 Congress attempted to remedy this situation by passing the Burke Act in 1906, and in 1916 the Supreme Court overruled the Heff decision in United States v.
 Nice (241 U.S. 591), which declared that Congress still retains plenary power to protect Native American interests when Native Americans are granted citizenship.